3 min read

 Dogs have fur.
-Therefore it's easy to assume they have inbuilt sunscreen, but this isn't always the case.
-Indeed, for certain dogs the risk of sun damage that can cause cancer is high.
+Therefore it's easy to assume they have built-in sunscreen, but this isn't always the case.
+Indeed, for certain dogs, the risk of sun damage that can cause cancer is high.
 Not only that, but conditions like atopy and dermatitis can get worse.
-Here is what every pet parent needs know about the potential problems and how to avoid them.
+Here is what every pet parent needs to know about the potential problems of sun exposure and how to avoid them.

-Those dogs at greatest risk of sun damage are those that lack the pigment melanin.
-These guys are easy to spot because they have pink noses and white ears.
+Dogs at greatest risk of sun damage are those with thin, light skin and fur.
+These guys are easy to spot because they often have pink noses and white ears.
 Any breed with thin fur, and of course, the hairless breeds, are susceptible to sunburn and need to be protected when outside.

-Also, you should worry about any dog that spends lots of time in the sun, such as a working dog, needs safe, vet-approved coverage all day.
-The sun's rays are especially fierce between 10 am and 2 pm, so any four-legger that spends lots of time in a yard or outdoors should wear sunscreen.
+Any dog that spends lots of time in the sun, such as a working dog, needs safe, vet-approved coverage all day.
+The sun's rays are especially fierce between 10 am and 2 pm, so any four-legger that spends lots of time outdoors should wear sunscreen.

-Just like people, dogs suffer a range of sun-related problems.
+Just like people, dogs can suffer from a range of sun-related problems.
 These range from sunburn to precancerous changes to cancer.

 The dog that falls asleep in the full midday sun is likely to get painful red, inflamed skin.
-When they repeatedly snooze in the sun, the skin becomes angry looking with thickened raised patches, small scabs form, and the hair falls out.
+When they repeatedly snooze in the sun, the skin becomes damaged with thickened raised patches.
+Small scabs form, and the hair falls out.
 This is the precancerous phase.